Glen Weyl

-Eric Glen Weyl (born May 6, 1985) is an economist and a researcher at Microsoft Research New England and author of the book Radical Markets: Uprooting Capitalism and Democracy for a Just Society with co-author Eric Posner.
+Eric Glen Weyl (born May 6, 1985) is an American economist at Microsoft Research, and a co-author (with Eric Posner) of the book Radical Markets: Uprooting Capitalism and Democracy for a Just Society.

-Weyl is co-creator of quadratic voting, a collective decision-making procedure designed to allow fine-grained expression of how strongly voters feel about an issue, and quadratic funding, a method of democratically disbursing resources.
+Weyl helped create a collective decision-making procedure known as quadratic voting, designed to allow fine-grained expression of how strongly voters feel about an issue, and also a method of democratically disbursing resources known as quadratic funding.

 Early life and education

 Weyl was born in San Francisco, and grew up in Palo Alto, California.
 He is Jewish.
 Growing up, his family favored the Democratic Party.
-As a youth Weyl also embraced free market beliefs after being introduced to the works of Ayn Rand and Milton Friedman.
+In his youth, Weyl embraced free-market beliefs after being introduced to the works of Ayn Rand and Milton Friedman.

-Weyl graduated Choate Rosemary Hall preparatory high school in 2003, where he won the Douglass North award for economics and the William Gardner and Mary Atwater Choate Award for outstanding male scholar.
-He went on to attend Princeton University, where four years later, he had completed all his coursework and exams for a Doctor of Philosophy in Economics, as well as being selected as class of 2007 valedictorian.
+Weyl graduated from Choate Rosemary Hall in 2003, where he won the Douglass North award for economics and the William Gardner and Mary Atwater Choate Award for outstanding male scholar.
+He went on to attend Princeton University, where four years later, he was valedictorian of the class of 2007; while still an undergraduate, he completed the required coursework and exams for a doctoral degree in economics, which he received the next year, under the supervision of Jean Tirole, José Scheinkman, Hyun-Song Shin, and Roland Bénabou.